xp44mm/Notebook/Compilers/Expressions and Operators.md

 The most common way to build a complex expression out of simpler expressions is with an *operator*.
 An operator combines the values of its *operands* (usually two of them) in some way and evaluates to a new value.
 The multiplication operator `*` is a simple example.
 The expression `x * y` evaluates to the product of the values of the expressions `x` and `y`.
 For simplicity, we sometimes say that an operator returns a value rather than “evaluates to” a value.

-This chapter documents all of JavaScript’s operators, and it also explains expressions (such as array indexing and function invocation) that do not use operators.
-If you already know another programming language that uses C-style syntax, you’ll find that the syntax of most of JavaScript’s expressions and operators is already familiar to you.
+This chapter documents all of JavaScript's operators, and it also explains expressions (such as array indexing and function invocation) that do not use operators.
+If you already know another programming language that uses C-style syntax, you'll find that the syntax of most of JavaScript's expressions and operators is already familiar to you.

 ## 4.1 Primary Expressions